roscopeco/anos/README.md

 * Initialise inter-processor work queues and set up IPIs
 * Set everything up for usermode startup
 * Start a prioritised round-robin scheduler on all CPUs
+* User-mode supervisor ("`SYSTEM`") creates some IPC channels for VFS and other services
-* User-mode supervisor ("`SYSTEM`") starts some threads with a `syscall`
+* Supervisor starts some threads with a `syscall`, and sets up listeners for the IPC channels
-* Supervisor also creates a new process with another `syscall`
+* Supervisor starts the device manager ("`DEVMAN`") with another `syscall`
-* New process sets up its own execution environment
+* Device manager is given enhanced capabilities (e.g. map physical memory) and sets up its environment
   * Uses IPC messaging to request system load its (ELF) binary from RAMFS
   * Sets up capabilities delegated to it from SYSTEM
   * Sets up its own user-space memory using `syscall`s to the kernel
-  * Uses a GCC static constructor (just as a test) to print a "loaded" message
-  * Prints out `argc` passed to it by SYSTEM
+  * Takes control of the ACPI tables from the kernel
+  * Uses the ACPI `MCFG` table to find PCI buses
+  * For each bus segment, starts an PCI driver process (via an IPC call to `SYSTEM`, `DEVMAN` does not have the `create_process` syscall capability!)
-  * Goes into a "beep/boop" loop, calling back to the kernel to sleep between messages.
+  * Goes into a sleep-loop, waiting for IPC

-The following things are not shown in this shot, but are still happening under the hood:
+* PCI bus driver also receives enhanced capabilities, and then:
+  * Initializes itself in the same way as the device manager did
+  * Maps each PCI bus configuration space into its user-mode address space

-* Enumerate PCI bus (including bridges)
+  * Enumerates devices on the PCI bus

 #### On RISC-V